-The Fund may be exposed to a variety of financial risks including credit risk, liquidity risk and market risk (including currency risk, interest rate risk and other price risk) as a result of its investment activities.
+The Fund may be exposed to a variety of direct and indirect financial risks including credit risk, liquidity risk and market risk (including currency risk, interest rate risk and other price risk) as a result of its investment activities.
 These risks have not changed from the prior year.